 Eastern Youth Soccer Camps

-Under DeVito, Eastern has averaged 15 wins per season, captured four LEC playoff titles and won or shared four LEC regular-season championships.
+Under DeVito -- the 2013 LEC Coach-of-the-Year -- Eastern has averaged 14.3 wins per season, captured five LEC playoff titles and won or shared five LEC regular-season championships.
 His teams have never lost more than one LEC regular-season match in a season.

-In six years, DeVito’s teams have featured one NSCAA All-America, two NSCAA Scholar All-Americas, fourteen NSCAA All-Region picks, six NSCAA Scholar All-Regions, six LEC Players-of-the-Year, 24 LEC All-Academic recipients, and 38 All-LEC selections.
+In seven years, DeVito’s teams have featured one NSCAA All-America, two NSCAA Scholar All-Americas, 16 NSCAA All-Region picks, seven NSCAA Scholar All-Regions, seven LEC Players-of-the-Year, 25 LEC All-Academic recipients, and 42 All-LEC selections.

-DeVito has a strong staff of assistants in Adam Phaiah and Carl Appel — both products of the Eastern soccer program — as well as Matt Weston and Conor Clifford.
+Entering his tenth season with the coaching staff (the first two as an assistant coach), DeVito has a strong staff of assistants in Adam Phaiah, Matt Esposito and Carl Stensland -- all products of the Eastern soccer program — as well as goalkeeper coach Matt Westo